Student Loan Programs

 Student Borrowers should monitor their student loan debt.
 Excessive debt may impact a student's credit score and the ability to repay the debt.
 Twenty-three percent (31%) of OCCC's 2018-19graduates borrowed an average of $11,631 to complete their degrees.
 Most of OCCC's graduates (69%) completed their degrees with no loan debt.
 Students can review their federal student loan history at: StudentAid.gov.
 Login using your FSA ID and select MyAid.

 A Cohort Default Rate (CDR) is the percentage of a school's borrowers who enter repayment and default on Federal Direct Loan student loans during a particular federal fiscal year (FY).
 OCCC's FY 2016 CDR is 18.4 compared to the National average CDR of 10.1.

 Federal Direct Stafford Loans

-Federal Direct Stafford Loans are low interest educational loan available to college students who are enrolled in a minimum of 6 credit hours at OCCC, are pursuing an eligible degree, are making Satisfactory Academic Progress, and meet all other Federal Student Aid eligibility requirements.
+Federal Direct Stafford Loans are low interest educational loans available to college students who are enrolled in a minimum of 6 credit hours required for their OCCC degree, are pursuing an eligible degree, are making Satisfactory Academic Progress, and meet all other Federal Student Aid eligibility requirements.
 The lender is the U.S. Department of Education who provides Loan Servicers to manage the loan programs.
 There are two types of Federal Direct Stafford loans: subsidized and unsubsidized.
 Current interest rates are available at: Interest Rates

 Direct Subsidized Stafford Loans are a need based student loan.
 OCCC Financial Aid Office determines financial need by taking the Cost of Attendance minus the Expected Family Contribution.
 The U.S. government pays the interest (or subsidizes) the interest on the loan while you are enrolled at least half time and during periods of deferment.